Extra care housing

 Who can apply for Extra Care Housing?

 Extra Care Housing could be suitable for you if you are aged 55 or over.
 You may also have a physical, sensory or learning disability.
-You should be currently resident in the borough or able to demonstrate a strong local connection.
+You should currently be residing in the borough or able to demonstrate a strong local connection.

 How much does Extra Care Housing cost?